 The journal welcomes submissions in areas of Indian Literatures, Languages, Indian visual arts, performing arts, music and other areas of Indian culture to broaden the interdisciplinary Research on the broader area of “Indian Studies.”

-The journal will publish interdisciplinary research findings and insights under the broad areas of “Indian Studies” in specific thrust areas, decided,from time to time,by the Editorial Board in the form of standard articles and notes and reviews of books relating to the following areas.
+The journal will publish interdisciplinary research findings and insights under the broad areas of “Indian Studies” in specific thrust areas, decided,from time to time,by the Editorial Board in the form of standard articles and reviews of books relating to the following areas.
 Authors and readers should note that these are the areas of discussion which demand that we forget the artificial disciplinary boundaries) imposed in the previous century and that we adopt a wider perspective.

 Frequency of Publication